A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles: Concluding Remarks

 \section{Concluding Remarks}

 \ac{udssc} is a small-scale ``smart" city that can replicate real-world traffic scenarios in a small and controlled environment.
-This testbed can be an effective way to visualize the concepts developed in real world traffic scenarios using \acp{cav} in a quick, safe and affordable way.
+This testbed can be an effective way to visualize the concepts developed in real world traffic scenarios using \acp{cav} in a quick, safe, and affordable way.
 The \ac{udssc} helps bridge the gap between theory and practical implementation by providing a means of simultaneously testing as many as 35 \acp{mcav}.
 We used \ac{udssc} to validate experimentally a control framework reported in \cite{Rios-Torres2} for coordination \acp{cav}.
 The results demonstrate that coordination of \acp{cav} can improve the battery efficiency due to elimination of the stop-and-go driving.
+The integration of human driven \acp{mcav} adds a promising direction for future work that may provide insights on the impact of \acp{cav} in real world scenarios.

-\begin{ack} The authors would like to acknowledge the contributions of Caili Li (University of Delaware) for the assistance in the software architecture, Yue Feng (University of Delaware) for establishing a robust communication network and user interface for connecting \acp{mcav}, Grace Gong (Wilmington Charter High School) for vehicle design, and Abhinav Ratnagiri (Concord High School) for constructing a low level serial communication between the Raspberry Pi 3 and Zumo. \end{ack}
+\begin{ack} Caili Li (Univ. of Delaware) for assistance with software, Yue Feng (Univ. of Delaware) for WiFi communication and user interface, Grace Gong (Wilmington Charter High School) for \ac{mcav} design, and Abhinav Ratnagiri (Concord High School) for serial communication. \end{ack}